kparc/kcc/README.md

  ^5 4 3 2 1
 ```

+And now the size of their runtimes:

 ```sh
    252M May 17 13:59 jdk-8u211-macosx-x64.dmg
     79M May 17 13:50 jre-8u211-macosx-x64.dmg
    109K May 17 13:54 k.tgz
 ```

-There is little to be said, and there is no practice in this chapter.
+There is little to be said, and there will be no practice in this chapter.

 -------------------